Ueur/ueur.github.io/_pages/leader.md

 ---
 layout: page
-title: Gooserino's Family
+title: Leader's Family
-permalink: "/geese/neighbors/gooserino"
+permalink: "/geese/neighbors/leader"
 ---
 On February 23rd, 2018, we noticed a particular goose making this weird honking/wahh-ing noise at another goose that we speculated to be the spouse.